Managing expenses seem easy when it’s printed on a policy document.

 While the social and cultural factors influencing British ‘politeness’ are beyond the scope of this report, we can explore how these attitudes have taken root in the world of expenses.

 Finance teams have had little option other than to trust the honesty of their employees.
 It meant that challenging a claim was to suggest that an employee was untrustworthy.
-It’s the lack of information which has helped turn expenses into such a toxic area of
+It’s the lack of information that has helped turn expenses into such a toxic area of

 the business world - a breeding ground for false and exaggerated expenses.
-Instead of challenging claims, finance teams have learnt to turn a blind eye.
+Instead of challenging claims, finance teams have learned to turn a blind eye.
 But thankfully this is a problem which has a solution.